If, like us, you’ve got the travel bug, you’ll no sooner be back from one holiday and you’ll be thinking of your next adventure.

-Keep a toiletries bag at home, filled with all the personal and techie items you only use on holiday – including your 100ml refillable bottles, travel plug, luggage scale, etc. – so everything you need is in one “go to” place when you need it.
+Top Tip: Keep a wash bag at home, filled with all the personal and techie items you only use on holiday – including your 100ml refillable bottles, travel plug, luggage scale, etc. – so everything you need is in one go-to place when you need it.

-Save any toiletry samples or travel sized items, and just select from it when you’re ready to go on another adventure.
+Save any toiletry samples or travel sized items, and just pick your favourites when you’re ready to go on another adventure.

 Pack your two carefully-chosen pairs of shoes into shoe bags to protect clean clothes.

 Top Tip: If you're taking a jacket or delicate dress, use our garment carriers to cover hanging items for your holiday packing.
-Hanging items in the bathroom as soon as you arrive is a hassle – free way to remove any creases.
+Hanging items in the bathroom as soon as you arrive is also hassle-free way to remove any creases.
 Let the steam do the work!

-Now you know the art of Capsule Packing, you’ll be ready to go on your next trip in less time, with less stress and ready for more holiday adventures!
+Now you know the art of capsule packing, you’ll be ready to go on your next trip in less time, with less stress and ready for more holiday adventures!
 Need some new luggage to kick start your trip?
 Shop our collection here.